otrv4/otrv4/otrv4.md

 ### SMP Hash function

 In the following actions, there are many places where a SHA3-512 hash of an integer followed by one or two MPIs is taken.
+This is defined as `HashToScalar(d)`.
 The input to this hash function is:
-(TODO: is it 512 or 256?
-The above section said 256)

 ```
 Version (BYTE)